 Fusilli Pasta; long, short, homemade and hollow.

 Most people have heard of, and probably eaten, fusilli pasta.
-However, did you know there is actually a fusilli family; the traditional short spiral pasta which originally comes from Southern Italy and a long version which Italians call fusilli lunghi, plus hollow types which are called ‘bucati (meaning holed)?
-In USA they often call this pasta rotini, but the name rotini isn’t used here in Italy.
+However, did you know there is actually a fusilli family?
+There is the traditional short spiral pasta which originally comes from Southern Italy and a long version which Italians call fusilli lunghi, plus hollow types which are called fusilli bucati (meaning holed)?
+In USA, they often call this pasta rotini, but the name rotini isn't used here in Italy.
+However, fusilli have quite a variety of other names in different Italian regions.
+In a number of regions, homemade fusilli is called 'strangolapreti, although some people consider strangolapreti (priest strangler) a distinctly different pasta type.
+In Abruzzo, Molise and Lazio fusilli may be referred to as 'ciufolitti'.
+In Puglia, especially Bari they call this pasta 'code di topo, meaning 'mouse tail' and in some Southern regions pasta makers sell dried fusilli as 'eliche', meaning screw or propeller.

 I read that it was actually two Italian-Americans who developed the first machine for the industrial production of fusilli in 1924.
 The introduction of industrial processing techniques subsequently enabled pasta makers to not only make the beautiful spiral fusilli found in most supermarkets today, but it also made it possible to make fusilli and other types of pasta hollow.